-In August 2009, the OPUC issued an order that denied amortization of any deferral in this matter, based on a review of PGE's earnings over the twelve - month period ended September 30, 2006.
+In August 2009, the OPUC issued an order that denied amortization of any deferral in this matter, based on a review of PGE's earnings over the twelve month period ended September 30, 2006.

-On October 16, 2009, Complainants filed an appeal of the August 2009 order with the Oregon Court of Appeals.
+On October 16, 2009, Complainants filed an appeal of the August 2009 or der with the Oregon Court of Appeals.

 Management cannot predict the ultimate outcome of this matter.
-However, management believes this matter will not have a material adverse effect on PGE's financial condition, results of operations or cash flows.
+Management believes this matter will not have a material adverse effect on PGE's financial condition, results of operations or cash flows.

-Turlock Irrigation District Claim
+Lawsuit filed by Turlock Irrigation District